pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 ### database~getFeaturedPackages() ⇒ <code>object</code>
 Collects the hardcoded featured packages array from the storage.js module.
-Then uses this.getPackageCollectionByName to retreive details of the package.
+Then uses this.getPackageCollectionByName to retrieve details of the package.

 **Kind**: inner method of [<code>database</code>](#module_database)